Pilatus (mountain): Geography and transport

 The whole mountain range stretches at least from the Lopper just opposite from Stansstad to the east as far as at least to the Mittaggüpfi (1917 m) and the Risetestock (1759 m) to the west on the border between LU and OW.

-The highest peak, Tomlishorn (2128.5 m), and the other peaks, such as Widderfeld (2076 m) even further west than the Tomlishorn on the border between LU and OW, Matthorn (2040 m) to the south, the Klimsenhorn (1906 m) to the north (UW), and Rosegg (1974 m) and Windegg (1673 m) to the east, both on the border of UW and OW, should only be approached with appropriate Alpine hiking equipment.
+The highest peak, Tomlishorn (2128.5 m), and the other peaks, such as Widderfeld (2076 m) even further west than the Tomlishorn on the border between LU and OW, Matthorn (2040 m) to the south, the Klimsenhorn (1906 m) to the north (NW), and Rosegg (1974 m) and Windegg (1673 m) to the east, both on the border of NW and OW, should only be approached with appropriate Alpine hiking equipment.

 Jurisdiction over the massif is divided between the cantons of Obwalden (OW), Nidwalden (NW), and Lucerne (LU).
 The main peaks are right on the border between Obwalden and Nidwalden.

 The top can be reached with the Pilatus Railway, the world's steepest cogwheel railway, from Alpnachstad, operating from May to November (depending on snow conditions) and the whole year with the aerial panorama gondolas and aerial cableways from Kriens.
 Tomlishorn is located about 1.3 km to the southeast of the top cable car and cog railway station.
 Two other peaks, closer to the stations are called Esel (Donkey, 2118 m), which lies just east over the railway station, the one on the west side is called Oberhaupt (Head-Leader, 2105 m).

-During the summer, the "Golden Round Trip" — a popular route for tourists — involves taking a boat from Lucerne across Lake Lucerne to Alpnachstad, going up on the cogwheel railway, coming down on the aerial cableways and panorama gondolas, and taking a bus back to Lucerne.
+During the summer, the "Golden Round Trip" — a popular route for tourists — involves taking a boat from Lucerne across Lake Lucerne to Alpnachstad, going up on the cogwheel railway, coming down on the aerial cableways and panorama gondolas, and taking a trolleybus back to Lucerne.

 History

 A few different local legends about the origin of the name exist.
 One claims that Pilatus was named so because Pontius Pilate was buried there.
 However, a similar legend is told of Monte Vettore in Italy.
 Another is that the mountain looks like the belly of a large man, Pilate, lying on his back and was thus named for him.
-The name may also be derived from "pileatus," meaning "cloud-topped."
+The name may also be derived from "pileatus", meaning "cloud-topped."